carlosjhr64/korekto/examples/Tutorial.md

 I automated the install best I could on a typical Linux system.
 But you should know what's going on behind the scenes.
-Everything in Korekto is accessible for you to tweak and configure, but hopefully I'm giving you something useful right off the start.
+Everything in Korekto is accessible for you to tweak and configure, but hopefully I'm giving you something useful right from the start.

 If you're my target audience, you like: